-The prediction intervals produced using empirical errors generally outperformed those constructed from theoretical errors (Fig 4).
+The prediction intervals produced using empirical errors generally outperformed those constructed from theoretical errors.
 Although normality of regression residuals is an important assumption for this method of reconstruction, strict normality cannot be tested on the small number of errors typical of a calibration.
 Although the Shapiro Wilk test may be the best test of normality available for small samples, detection is limited to relatively large departures from normality (Ahad et al., 2011).
 So, error distributions with slightly longer or shorter tails will pass the test, while the 90th percentile error values given by theoretical and empirical approaches will differ.
 Our results suggest that using the empirical error in prediction interval reconstruction and foregoing the assumption of normal errors, improves the performance of the resulting target capture.

-Constructing prediction intervals requires independent intervals in which to calibrate the reconstruction and measure the reconstruction errors.
+Constructing prediction intervals requires independent time periods in which to calibrate the reconstruction and measure the reconstruction errors.
 Because many climate proxies derived from crossdated archives contain first-order autocorrelation, consecutive values are not independent.
-Therefore, the time periods used for the “independent” intervals could be suggested to contain asynchronous years chosen at random to incorporate the greatest diversity of possible values or only continuous intervals in order to maintain the persistence structure and capture potential biases of limited-window calibration.
+Therefore, the set-aside intervals could comprise years chosen at random to incorporate the greatest diversity of possible values or only continuous intervals in order to maintain the persistence structure and capture potential biases of limited-window calibration.
 The former option has the advantage of nearly infinite possible calibration intervals, particularly if resampling is permitted, while the latter allows for only a handful.
 We chose an intermediate solution, wherein all calibration, verification, and set-aside intervals are contiguous with the exception of one break (Fig 1).
 This allows for a substantial number of possible intervals, such that unique outliers are unlikely to produce spurious results.
 This also allows for testing a calibration interval in a manner fairly analogous to the final reconstruction in terms of the independence of intervals when accounting for persistence.

 The autocorrelation of many of the chronologies also reduced the independence of the set-aside interval, reducing its validity as a test of prediction interval performance.
 The importance of this factor should be measured by comparing prediction interval performance to AR1, as in Figure 5.
 The results suggest that the independence of the set-aside interval is not significantly impact by autocorrelation.
-Tree Nob, the site with the highest AR1 values (Fig 2), does show some negative correlation between PIC and AR1, however, this is not consistent across prediction interval methods at Tree Nob.
+Tree Nob, the site with the highest AR1 values, does show some negative correlation between PIC and AR1, however, this is not consistent across prediction interval methods at Tree Nob.